LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Results

-The same list of quaternions was applied for the classical PD controller of InnoCube.
-For the first maneuver, the initial attitude was (0.804, 0.0414, 0.0208, 0.593) and the initial satellite body rates were (0.409, 0.102, 5.57)~$^\circ$/s.
-The goal steady-state was attained only in maneuvers 1 and 5.
-Figures~\ref{fig:attitude_euler_pd_15.12.2025_22.30-22.48}--\ref{fig:body_rates_pd_15.12.2025_22.30-22.48} show the PD maneuvers from the experiment from
+The same list was used for the PD controller of InnoCube.
+For the first maneuver, the initial attitude was $(0.804, 0.0414, 0.0208, 0.593)$ and the initial satellite body rates were $(0.409, 0.102, 5.57)$~$^\circ${\text{/s}}.
+Only maneuvers M1 and M5 reached steady-state.
+Fig.~\ref{fig:pd_maneuver_15.12.2025_22.30-22.48} shows the maneuvers and Table~\ref{tab:pd_stats_15.12.2025_22.30-22.48} presents the metrics for maneuvers M1 and M5.